 Rule 21 (required) Identifiers in an inner scope shall not use the same name as an identifier in an outer scope, and therefore hide the identifier.

-The compiler will generate an error, indicating a violation of this rule, whenever a declaration or definition hides the name of another identifier.

-Declaration of objects should be at function scope unless a wider scope is necessary.

-Violations of this rule are not checked for by the compiler or linker.
+How the rule is checked The compiler will generate an error, indicating a violation of this rule, whenever a declaration or definition hides the name of another identifier.
+Rule 22 (advisory) Declaration of objects should be at function scope unless a wider scope is necessary.
+How the rule is checked Violations of this rule are not checked for by the compiler or linker.
 Rule 23 (advisory) All declarations at file scope should be static where possible.

-The linker will generate an error, indicating a violation of this rule, if a symbol is used in-and exported from-a module but not referenced from any other module.

-Identifiers shall not simultaneously have both internal and external linkage in the same translation unit.

-The compiler will generate an error, indicating a violation of this rule, if a symbol is declared:

-- with external linkage and there already exists an identical symbol in the current scope with internal linkage, or - with internal linkage and there already exists an identical symbol in the current scope with external linkage.
+How the rule is checked The linker will generate an error, indicating a violation of this rule, if a symbol is used in-and exported from-a module but not referenced from any other module.
+Rule 24 (required) Identifiers shall not simultaneously have both internal and external linkage in the same translation unit.
+How the rule is checked The compiler will generate an error, indicating a violation of this rule, if a symbol is declared: • with external linkage and there already exists an identical symbol in the current scope with internal linkage, or • with internal linkage and there already exists an identical symbol in the current scope with external linkage.
 Rule 25 (required) An identifier with external linkage shall have exactly one external definition.

-The linker always checks for this, also when the MISRA C rules are disabled.
+How the rule is checked The linker always checks for this, also when the MISRA C rules are disabled.